Sincelejo: Corraleja

-Sincelejo is best known for its annual festival called Fiestas del dulce nombre de Jesús (English: Celebrations of the Sweet Name of Jesus), which is held every year on January 20th.
+Sincelejo is best known for its annual festival called Fiestas del dulce nombre de Jesús (English: Celebrations of the Sweet Name of Jesus), which is held every year on January 20.
 The entire festival lasts several days, and includes a number of parades, a beauty contest, and bullfighting.

 Because of the bullfighting tradition, the festival is also known as Las Fiestas de Corraleja, so named after the temporary wooden bullring used for the event, called a corraleja.
 On January 20, 1980, a combination of overcrowding and panic caused the bullring's wooden bleachers to collapse, killing at least 222 people, although some estimates place the total number at 400.
 As a result of this tragedy, the Corraleja part of the festival was suspended for several years.
 In 1999, the municipality reauthorised the annual construction of the wooden structure, which reinstated the bullfighting tradition.
 Today, the construction of the temporary bullring starts towards the end of December, and civil engineers and architects supervise the project.

 The bullfighting usually takes place over several days, with different cattle farms supplying about 40 bulls per day.
 On the final day, the cattle farm with the most entertaining performance is given an official reward.
 There is no official prize for bullfighters who enter the ring and participate in the festival, but wealthy landowners often offer an unofficial monetary incentive to encourage participation.
 The picadors are usually sourced from local cattle ranches and are paid for their work, though they also benefit from "unofficial incentives".
 A single day ticket to watch the event typically costs about 15–35 USD, though the last day of the event is usually more expensive.

 Like other bullfighting events, the festival is criticized for animal cruelty.
 It is also subject to criticism for the consumption of alcohol during the event and the lack of training and safety provided to bullfighters.
 Anyone participating in the event as a bullfighter must purchase insurance, which is sold on site, to cover emergency medical care in the ring.

 Sites of interest

 Majagual Plaza: Usually called La Placita de Majagual (English: The Little Plaza of Majagual), it has been referred to in several folk songs by artists such as Joe Arroyo.
 This plaza was the cite of the city's corralejas for many years before it moved to La Plaza de Mochila.
-Since then, Majagual Plaza has only been used for activities sports activities.
+Since then, Majagual Plaza has only been used for sports activities.
 In 2007, the plaza was refurbished and reopened with a post-modern design featuring an arch-shaped sculpture and a wide square for cultural events.Santander Park: Santander Park opened in 1776, along with the formal establishment of the city.
 It was the first place that the corralejas were held in the city, and the park hosted the event from 1845 until 1964 when it was moved to Majagual Plaza.